Should We All Be Switching to Organic Period Products?

 Choosing fragrance-free products (organic or not).

 Trying reusable options (like cups, discs, pants, or removable pads).
-Cups and discs are made of medical-grade silicone, which can last up to 10 years and don’t degrade in the same way plastics do.
+Cups and discs are made of medical-grade silicone,20 which can last up to 10 years and doesn’t degrade in the same way plastics do.

 At the end of the day, the best period product is the one that works for you.
 Until we have more research and stronger regulations, making an informed choice is the best we can do.